-She has over 15 years of corporate experience with institutions such as American Express and Bank One and more than 15 years of entrepreneurial experience with clients such as the Presidential Inaugural Committee, Clinton ’92, The White House and a global beverage company, Governor Patrick appointed Ms. Thornton to serve twice.
-In 2007, she was appointed to the Massachusetts Workforce Investment Board (MWIB) to represent small business interests.
-Subsequently, she was asked to serve on an Advisory board to craft legislation merging three quasi-public agencies for small business to gain access to capital and business advisory support.
-Thornton is now a Director of the newly legislated Massachusetts Growth Capital Corporation and chairs the Technical Assistance Sub-Committee.
+She has over 15 years of corporate experience with institutions such as American Express and Bank One and more than 15 years of consulting/entrepreneurial experience with such clients as the Presidential Inaugural Committee, Clinton ’92/The White House, and a global beverage company.
+Thornton’s public policy work on small business began in 2007 when Massachusetts Governor Deval Patrick appointed her to serve on the Massachusetts Workforce Investment Board.
+In 2010, she was invited to serve on a state advisory board to craft legislation that would help small businesses gain access to capital and business advisory support.
+Thornton is now a Director of the newly legislated Massachusetts Growth Capital Corporation and chairs its Technical Assistance Subcommittee.

-Thornton has a B.S.B.A. from Georgetown University, studied under the Oxford Center for Management Studies, and holds an MBA from New York University's Stern School of Business.
+Thornton has a B.S.B.A. from Georgetown University.
+She studied at the Oxford Center for Management Studies, and she holds an MBA from New York University's Stern School of Business.